Second-Order Constrained Dynamic Optimization: Appendix for IP DDP

 In the main paper, we presented how $\delta \lambda$ affects the value function in \eqref{eq:IPDDP_value_recursion_full}.
 However, the authors of \cite{Pavlov2021IPDDP}, take a different approach.
 They claim that since the first and second equations of \eqref{eq:IP_DDP_KKT} lead to

 comparing this with \eqref{eq:delta-u-star} yields

 Using these $\hat{Q}^{\dagger}$, they update $V$ with gains of $u_{k}$, i.e., $\kappa$ and $K$ in \eqref{eq:value_update_with_gain}.
 Observe that the gains for $\lambda_{k}$, that is, $r$ and $R$ are not used.
 This can be seen as taking $\delta \lambda_{k} \approx 0$ during the recursion of the value function, which may not be true.
 The authors also remove the constraints at the terminal time step.
 In most cases, the optimal solution is located within the feasible region.
 Hence, the modification would not significantly affect the problem.
-However, we have observed that the feedback gain of $\lambda_{N}$, increases when the corresponding $s_{N}$ approaches zero.
+However, we have observed that the feedback gain of $\lambda_{N}$ increases when the corresponding $s_{N}$ approaches zero.
 As a result, the fraction to the boundary rule for DDP in \eqref{eq:DDP_fraction_to_boundary} is not satisfied even with a small step size $\alpha$ because it can only affect the feedforward part during the line search.
 The numerical instability of $s^{-1}$ when $s$ becomes close to zero is a typical problem with the IP method.
 One measure is the change of variables by multiplying $S$ to remove the term $s^{-1}$ \citep{Nocedal2006numerical}, but this is not implemented in IP DDP.
 In the experiment in section \ref{sec:experiments}, we used the same formulation as in the original work, i.e., $\delta \lambda \approx 0$ in the recursion of the value function and remove the constraints at the final time step.